A recap from the whale museum's history: 1992-1995

 Mark Carwardine with the Húsavík Whale Museum's former project manager Huld Hafliðadóttir.

-Erich Hoyt has been connected with the icelandic whale watching industry since its establishment.
-His latest visit to Iceland in 2019 included a talk at the Whale Museum’s Whale Congress.
+Erich Hoyt has been connected with the Icelandic whale watching industry since its establishment.
+His latest visit to Iceland in 2019 included a talk at the Whale Museum's Whale Congress.

-A humpback whale takes a dive in the early years of icelandic whale watching.
+A humpback whale takes a dive in the early years of Icelandic whale watching.

 Facebook